 The process for becoming a practical nurse in Nebraska is summarized below.

 Step 1 – Complete the minimum admission requirements for Nebraska LPN training

 When you are looking at enrolling in to LPN schools in Nebraska, you will need to meet each schools respective enrollment requirements.
 They may differ but will in most situations they are similar.
 Make sure you check what each school requirements are before selecting your program of choice.

 Step 2 – Choose the kind of credential you would like to pursue

 In Nebraska, you can get an associates degree in practical nursing or get a certificate/diploma in practical nursing.
 For more details about each LPN credential in NE, see our resource at the link here, we get in to the details.

 Step 3 – Sign up for an approved Licensed Practical Nurse Class in Nebraska

-LPN training programs in Nebraska are required by state guidelines to be approved by the Nebraska Department of Health and Human Services (NDHHS).
-Only those students who finish their schooling at a program sanctioned by these bodies will be allowed to test the NCLEX-PN.
+LPN training programs in Nebraska are required to be approved by the Nebraska Department of Health and Human Services (NDHHS).
+WE shpw you all the accredited schools that you can choose from below.

 Comparing LPN schools in Nebraska